kyZhan2002/bst270_individual_proj/code/steak_analysis.md

 ## Reproduce the figure

-The figure shows the percentage of the steak preparation preference of all steak eating interviewees.
+The figure shows the percentage of the steak preparation preference of all steak-eating interviewees.
 First we filter out all people who eat steak.

 <details class="code-fold">